EXTOD Adults with Type 1 Diabetes Conference 2025

 Case study led workshops, practical learning and useful resources

-Delivered by EXTOD, this one day event is designed for adults with T1D who are looking to manage their exercise choices confidently and safely.
+Delivered by EXTOD, this one day event was designed for adults with T1D who are looking to manage their exercise choices confidently and safely.

-This dedicated day will equp all participants with practical tools and techniques needed to overcome diabetes and exercise challenges.
+This dedicated day equipped all participants with practical tools and techniques needed to overcome diabetes and exercise challenges.

 • Understanding the effects of different types of exercise on blood glucose levels